 British Literature since 1800 involves a survey of representative works illustrating the development of British literature from 1800 to the present, with an emphasis on major literary movements understood in relation to their intellectual, social, and political contexts.
 Written work includes substantial formal essay assignments (a minimum of 9-12 typed pages) and a midterm and final exam, in addition to any journals, class notes, or other informal responses.

-Prerequisite: Successful completion of ENG-101 with a grade of C or higher.
+Prerequisite: Appropriate college placement measures (see college website) or successful completion of ENG-098 with a C or higher.
 IAI Code: H3 913.
 PCS Code: 1.1.
 Lecture: 3.
 Lab: 0.